Ruling Out Dark Energy Model induced by de-Sitter Regions of Non-Singular Black Holes with Planck2018, DESI BAO, and Union3 Supernovae: Introduction

-In this paper, I assume the evolution of the CCBH energy density using the simulated BH mass function in Ref.~\cite{2022ApJ...924...56S}, and I test the CCBH scenario using Planck 2018 CMB data, DESI BAO DR2, and Union3 supernova.
-I also examine possible astrophysical effects of cosmological coupling under the constraints imposed by the combination of the cosmological dataset.
+In this paper, we model the evolution of the SdSDE energy density using the simulated BH mass function in Ref.~\cite{2022ApJ...924...56S}, and we test the SdSDE scenario using Planck 2018 CMB data, DESI BAO DR2, and Union3 supernova.
+We also examine possible astrophysical effects of SdS region under the constraints imposed by the combination of the cosmological dataset.

-In Sec.~\ref{subsec:ccbh}, I introduce the specific CCBH model adopted in this work.
-Since its energy density depends on the BH density, I describe the mass function and its evolution in Sec.~\ref{subsec:rhobh}, following Ref.~\cite{2022ApJ...924...56S}.
+In Sec.~\ref{subsec:ccbh}, we introduce the specific SdSDE model adopted in this work.
+Since its energy density depends on the BH density, we describe the mass function and its evolution in Sec.~\ref{subsec:rhobh}, following Ref.~\cite{2022ApJ...924...56S}.
 The constraints on cosmological parameters obtained via Markov Chain Monte Carlo (MCMC) analysis are presented in Sec.~\ref{sec:results}.
 Finally, Sec.~\ref{sec:summary} provides discussion and concluding remarks.